telerik/kendo-ui-core/docs/controls/editors/datepicker/overview.md

 * Start view
 * Navigation depth (the last view to which the user can navigate)

+The first day of the week in the Calendar view depends on the applied [culture](/framework/globalization/definecultureinfo).

 ### Selected, Min, and Max Dates

 The following example demonstrates how to create a DatePicker with a selected date and a defined minimum and maximum dates.